bloominstituteoftechnology/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+   - I learned that express is similar to React where a lot of the Javascript is simplified

 - [ ] Describe Middleware?
+   - Middleware to me is similar to a checkpoint.
+If one gets to a point where one is writing a lot, one can simplify this using MW

 - [ ] Describe a Resource?
+   - I don't remember studying what resources are.

 - [ ] What can the API return to help clients know if a request was successful?
+   - The API can return a message to let the client know whether the request was successful.

 - [ ] How can we partition our application into sub-applications?
+   - By using middleware

 ## Minimum Viable Product